drov0/exxp/README.md

 ### How can I protect the SEO of my website/will the SEO of my blog be affected ?

-The delay feature allow you to publish first on your blog and then publish to steem after a few days/hours/minutes (you decide the delay).
-Which means that google and other search engines will index your blog first and tag steemit.com as a duplicate.
+The delay feature allow you to publish first on your blog and then publish to hive after a few days/hours/minutes (you decide the delay).
+Which means that google and other search engines will index your blog first and tag hive.blog as a duplicate.
 And so your blog's seo ranking won't be hurt.
 We recommend a 7 days delay for maximum security.